mlcohen/simple-webpack-module-federation-demonstration/README.md

 ### What is Module Federation?

-Module federation allows any project made up of a collection of modules to be built, bundled and deployed in a way where they can be dynamically fetched and loaded at runtime by a Webpack compliant host application.
-These federated modules, also referred to as _remote modules_ do not need to be available at build time for the host application to be built.
+Module federation allows any project made up of a collection of modules to be built, bundled and deployed in a way where they can be dynamically fetched and loaded at runtime by a Webpack compliant host.
+These federated modules, also referred to as _remote modules_ do not need to be available at build time for the host to be built.
 The benefit is that each project representing a federated module can be independently maintained, tested, built and deployed.
-This means the applications that host remote modules can then be smaller, quicker to load, and not be concerned about how each federated module is built and deployed.
-All that a hosting application needs to know is:
+This means the applications that host remote modules can then be smaller, quicker to build, quicker to load, and not be concerned about how each federated module is built and deployed.
+All that a host needs to know is:

 1. The name of the federated module
 2. What a federated module exports for public use
 3. Where the federated module can be fetched from

-Module federation opens the doors for microfrontends where you can maintain and independently deploy small web applications such that each application can be both a host _and_ a remote module.
+Module federation opens the doors for microfrontends where you can independently maintain and deploy small web applications such that each application can be both a host _and_ a remote module.
 This is referred to as _bidirectional hosting_.

-### How Does Module Federation Actually Work?
+### How Does Module Federation Work?

-Let's start with the basics: Setting up projects representing a host application and remote modules.
+Let's start with the basics: Setting up projects representing a host and remote modules.

 #### Setting Up a Remote Module

-For any project that is representing a remote module, you need to include the `ModuleFederationPlugin` [plugin](https://webpack.js.org/plugins/module-federation-plugin) in the project's `webpack.config.js` file.
+For any project that is representing a remote module, you need to include Webpack's `ModuleFederationPlugin` [plugin](https://webpack.js.org/plugins/module-federation-plugin) in the project's `webpack.config.js` file.
 At a minimum, you specify:

-1. the *name* of the remote module
+1. The *name* of the remote module
-2. the name of the file representing the remote module's entry
+2. The name of the file representing the remote module's entry
-3. what the remote module exposes for use
+3. What the remote module exposes for use

-For example, let's say you want to create a remote module *Foo* that exposes a module called _action_.
+For example, let's say you want to create a remote module *Foo* that exports (or _exposes_) a submodule called _action_.
 You'd have the following:

 ```js
 // webpack.config.js (using Webpack v5)